 Health Education Complex.
+This 150,000-square-foot

-This 150,000-squarefoot building opened in fall 2008.
-It houses the Mary Black School of Nursing, School of Education, Enrollment Services, Bookstore, and the Wellness Center - including a pool, racquetball and basketball courts, running track, climbing wall, and aerobics facilities - will provide firstrate recreation, exercise, and instructional and research opportunities for the campus community.
+building opened in fall 2008.
+It houses the Mary Black School of Nursing, School of Education, Enrollment Services, Bookstore, and the Wellness Center - including a pool, racquetball and basketball courts, running track, climbing wall, and aerobics facilities.
+The HEC is providing first-rate recreation, exercise, and instructional and research opportunities for the campus community.

 Upstate Rotary International Peace Park.
-Dedicated in April 2008, future plans for the park include boardwalks, walking paths, a conifer collection, shrub roses and ornamental grasses.
+Dedicated in April 2008, the park includes boardwalks, walking paths, a conifer collection, shrub roses and ornamental grasses.

 George Dean Johnson, Jr. College of Business and Economics.
-Opened in 2010 in downtown Spartanburg and houses all of the classrooms, faculty and administrative offices for the College of Business.
-This 60,000 squarefoot facility features a stock trading lab, smart classrooms, large tiered classrooms, conference rooms, an art gallery, and outdoor study areas.
+Opened in 2010 in downtown Spartanburg, "the George" houses all of the classrooms, faculty and administrative offices for the College of Business.
+This 60,000 square-foot facility features a stock trading lab, smart classrooms, large tiered classrooms, conference rooms, Incubation space, an art gallery, and outdoor study areas.
 The building is named for George Dean Johnson, Jr., founder and chairman of Johnson Development Associates, Inc.